How does warm saganaki prawns, tossed through a fresh green salad, served with crusty sourdough bread, sound? Like your idea of yum? Read on!

 - Preheat an oven grill on medium-high heat.

 - Heat oil in a large ovenproof frying pan over medium-high heat.
-Add onion.
+Add the finely diced onion.
 Cook, stirring, for 5 minutes or until softened.
 Add garlic.
 Cook for 1 minute or until fragrant.

 - Add prawns, oregano and half the parsley.
 Cook, stirring occasionally, for 5 minutes or until prawns are pink and cooked through.
 Add tomatoes.
 Cook for 1 minute or until just starting to collapse.